ivogkas/Algorithms-and-Data-Structures-Problems/README.md

 # Algorithms-and-Data-Structures-Problems

-Assignments for the Algorithms and Data Structures  course.
-Three assignments aimed at solving complex problems using Python, emphasizing algorithmic thinking and the use of various data structures.
+Assignments for the«Algorithms and Data Structures» course (2020).
+Three assignments aimed at solving complex problems using Python, which are based on the use of data structures.